Chair, Clinicians for Planetary Health

 Dr. Potter is deeply committed to climate change education including co-founding Health Professionals for a Healthy Planet, membership in the Alliance of Nurses for Healthy Environments, and membership on the American Academy of Nursing Environment and Public Health Expert Panel.
 She is a member of the Coordinating Committee of Columbia University’s Global Consortium on Climate and Health Education and a Fellow in the Institute on the Environment at the University of Minnesota.
-She chairs Clinicians for Planetary Health (C4PH) through the Planetary Health Alliance at Harvard.
+She chairs Clinicians for Planetary Health (C4PH) and is a member of the Steering Committee of the Planetary Health Alliance at Harvard.

-At the University, Dr. Potter designed and co-teaches an interdisciplinary course titled “The Global Climate Challenge: Creating an Empowered Movement for Change.”
-In addition, she co-leads an Academic Health Center initiative titled, “Climate Change and Health: An Interprofessional Response.”
+At the University of Minnesota, Dr. Potter designed and co-teaches an interdisciplinary course titled “The Global Climate Challenge: Creating an Empowered Movement for Change.”
+In addition, she co-leads a Health Sciences initiative titled, “Climate Change and Health: An Interprofessional Response.”
+Working in partnership with Project Drawdown, Dr. Potter has co-created Nurses Drawdown.
+By embracing and teaching the evidence-based solutions of Nurses Drawdown, nurses around the world will help to decrease greenhouse gas emissions and create a healthier future for humans and the rest of the planet.
 In 2019, Dr. Potter was appointed the first Director of Planetary Health for the School of Nursing.